hashicorp/terraform/website/source/docs/modules/create.html.markdown

 This will work.
 You've created your first module!
 You can add resources to the child module to see how that interaction works.

+Note: Prior to running the above, you'll have to run [the get command](/docs/commands/get.html) for Terraform to sync your modules.
+This should be instant since the module is just a local path.

 ## Inputs/Outputs

 To make modules more useful than simple isolated containers of Terraform